Pitsco/personal/_posts/2023-09-22-Collaboration-Evidence.md

 - Understand class, constructor, and variables in.
 - Why the grade: Good explanation, go into more detail in vocabulary.
 Also work in time management.

+### FRQ #4: 2D Array: 0.95/1
+- Repopulate method
+- Populate method returns none
+- can only return a value that is divisible by 10, not 100

 ## Video: [video](https://youtu.be/ISbrmXcqU8s)